pkardas/notes/books/fundamentals-of-architecture.md

 Iterative process fits the nature of software architecture.
 Trying to build a modern system such as microservices using Waterfall will find a great deal of friction.

 Nothing remain static.
-WHat we need is _evolutionary architecture_ - mutate the solution, evolve new solutions iteratively.
+What we need is _evolutionary architecture_ - mutate the solution, evolve new solutions iteratively.
 Adopting Agile engineering practices (continuous integration, automated machine provisioning, ...) makes building resilient architectures easier.